laumiulun/Compe/README.md

 ### Requirement ###

-Compe is developed using **Python 3.6.1**, please make sure the correct python version is used in-order for it to work properly.
+Compe is developed using **Python 2.7.13**, please make sure the correct python version is used in-order for it to work properly.

 ### Getting Started ###
 The program will actively look for file with the name “config.txt” which contains the relative and absolute tolerance set by user.
-The same directory that contain the configuration files must also contain two data files.

 ### Using Compe ###
 To run Compe, navigate to the directory where Compe is located and type:

     ./run_test

-### Setup Compe ###
+### Configuration Files ###
-Set up config.txt

-Create a txt file in the directory of your txt location, and follow the formate for the following:
+Create a file in the directory of your test location, and follow the format for the following:

 ```
 Absolute_Tolerance: 1e-5